...for Digital Product Design

-From a rough concept or your detailed plan, here’s how I usher your project into a fully functional, highly impactful digital presence.
+From a rough concept or a detailed plan, here’s how I usher your project into a fully functional, highly impactful digital presence.

 First, we start with your goal and your desired time frame for completing your project.

-Your goal can simply a short description of your intended outcome.
+Your goal can specific.
+Or if you're not there yet, it can be as amorphous as a short description of your intended outcome.
 If you already have a detailed plan, that’s great!
-If you don’t, we outline a plan to reach your goal, identifying what will be absolutely essential to reaching your goal.
+If you don’t, we can outline a plan to reach your goal, identifying what will be absolutely essential to reaching your goal.

 Once we have a goal and a plan, I turn my attention to the user interface and experience design.